 Emergency services will require information such as the location and quantity of hazardous chemicals stored on site.
-A copy of the Hazardous Materials Register and Site Map and any other information Emergency Services may need will form the SCEE Emergency Manifest and will be stored in the HazMat Manifest, which is located at the front gate.
+A copy of the Hazardous Materials Register and Site Map and any other information

+Emergency Services may need will form the SCEE Emergency Manifest and will be stored in the medic office.
 The manifest will also include any relevant emergency shutdown procedures and a diagram showing the location of gas and electricity mains.
 It is the responsibility of the ECO to ensure a copy of this document is available when the emergency service arrives.